“Innovation is vital for combating climate change & ensuring climate justice.”

 The Government is making a concerted effort to enhance the pace of innovation and scale of transformation in support of a clean energy revolution to meet the requirements and goals for India’s economic and energy security in a timely manner.
 This will be achieved by:

 There are several key government departments and research agencies engaged in research, development, and demonstration of clean energy and the major contributors are:

 International scientific and technical cooperation in the area of clean energy is established in accordance with national priorities and socio-economic development strategies and goals.
 Modalities of such cooperation include joint research and technology development, field studies, pilot-scale plants, and demonstration projects with active involvement of research institutions and industry on either side.
-Technology induction and transfer is facilitated, wherever necessary, with time-bound goals for indigenization and local manufacturing.
 Appropriate bilateral and multilateral cooperation programs for sharing of technologies and funding are developed.
 Participation in international partnerships and exchange of scientists, wherever necessary, is also explored.

 Specific plans to double clean energy R&D investment involve intensifying research efforts on: